replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

 # Preflight and Support Bundle

-Preflight checks and support bundles can be customized using custom resource manifest files.

-You can include a Preflight custom resource with your application release to provide cluster operators with clear feedback for any missing requirements or incompatibilities in the target environment before an application is deployed.
+Preflight checks use collectors and analyzers to provide cluster operators with clear feedback for any missing requirements or incompatibilities in the target environment before an application is deployed.

-A Support Bundle custom resource can be added to your application release to collect, redact, and analyze troubleshooting data from a cluster and help diagnose problems with application deployments.
+Support bundles collect, redact, and analyze troubleshooting data from a cluster and help diagnose problems with application deployments.

-For more information about preflight checks, support bundles, and how the collectors and analyzers can be customized for each of them, see [Customizing Preflight Checks and Support Bundles](/vendor/preflight-support-bundle-creating/).
+Default preflight checks and support bundle features are automatically included with releases.
+To customize these features uniquely for your application release, add any of the optional collectors and analyzers to `kind: Preflight` and `kind: SupportBundle` custom resource manifest files.
+For more information about these troubleshoot features and how to customize them, see [Customizing Preflight Checks and Support Bundles](/vendor/preflight-support-bundle-creating/).

-## Base Manifest Files
+## Basic Manifest Files

-The following are the base manifest files for the Preflight and Support Bundle custom resource files, which include all of the default collectors and analyzers.
-You edit the base manifest files by adding custom collector and analyzer specifications:
+The following are basic manifest files for the Preflight and Support Bundle custom resources, which include all of the default collectors and analyzers (indicated by `[]`).
+You edit the manifest files by adding custom collector and analyzer specifications:

 **Preflight:**